devon-m2/p8105_Gun-Violence_Final-Report/p8105_Gun-Violence_Final-Report.md

 The source code for the Shiny dashboard is available to review [online](https://zanis-shiny.shinyapps.io/shiny_states/).

-The three main elements of the Shiny Dashboard are described below:
+The two main elements of the Shiny Dashboard are described below:

 #### Crude Death Rate Map (2000-2016) for each state